Using Auxiliary Heat with a Nest Thermostat

 In winter, solenoid-actuated valves reverse the circulation pattern, so that the compressed vapor goes immediately to the indoor heat exchanger to release heat into the indoor air, then through the bottleneck valve and the outdoor heat exchanger, where the relatively-colder refrigerant is warmed by the not-quite-so-cold outdoor air.
 You're "air conditioning the outdoors", cooling the air outside in order to warm the house.

-When operating in this second "heating" mode, there is a limit to how well it can work when the outside temperature is very cold.
-Typically, if the outside temperature is below about 25°F (or -4°C), a heat pump cannot warm the inide of a house quickly enough to counteract the cooling that happens from heat going out through the walls, windows, and roof.
-For this reason, heat pump systems installed in climates that go below freezing need another way of providing heat, if only for a short time in the morning when your system goes from your lower "while asleep" temperature setting to your higher "while I'm awake" setting.
-(This process of re-heating the home every morning is called "recovery".)
+There is a limit to how well a heat pump can work when the outside temperature is very cold.
+Typically, if the outside temperature is below about 25°F (or -4°C), a heat pump cannot warm the inside of a house quickly enough to counteract the cooling that happens from heat going out through the walls, windows, and roof.

 On the other hand, if you live somewhere that the temperature frequently stays below freezing all day for many days of the year, then the use of the electric heat in your system will be common, even when the heat pump is working perfectly well, and in this case the term "auxiliary heat" is more appropriate.

-Nest Terminology
+Nest "Lockout" Terminology

 The user interface provided by the Nest thermostat differs from the Nest website and iOS/Android apps.